Quote-Me-If-You-Can/Quote-Me-If-You-Can.github.io/index.md

     </p>
 </figure>

-"Amount of class*" states the number of quote belonging to this class in the test set.
-As said before, it is unbalanced.
+`Amount of class` indicates the number of quotes belonging to this class in the test set.
+As mentioned earlier, the dataset is unbalanced.
-The results seems convincing.
-Next step: just feed the classifier with the quotes classified following the 20-classes table, run it for 8-10h and that's it!
+The results seem convincing.
+The next step is to feed the classifier with the quotes classified according to the 20-class table, run it for 8 to 10 hours, and that’s it!"

 #### 20 classes
-We trained and tested with unbalanced datasets, but make use of weighted loss.
-After having trained for about 9h, we get the following results:
+We trained and tested using unbalanced datasets but employed weighted loss.
+After training for approximately 9 hours, we obtained the following results:

 <figure>
     <p align="center">